 Absolutely!
 Building a network of peers who are also working to drive change in their foundations is integral.
 We’ve set up live interactive sessions to create a space for you to meet and build relationships with your peers.
 You’ll also have the chance to interact and share feedback with them through weekly discussion forums on the online platform.
-Each cohort will consist of about 30 participants.
-Should there be less than 24 registrations we reserve the right to cancel the course and refund the course fee.
+Each cohort will consist of maximum 30 participants.
+Should there be less than 20 registrations we reserve the right to cancel the course and refund the course fee.

 There are five live online interactive sessions during the course.
 Each of these 1.5-hour-long Zoom sessions are facilitated by expert coaches.
 They give you the chance to explore the course materials and share your experiences with others who are taking the course.
 In these sessions you'll build deeper relationships with your peers.

 Through a step-by-step guided process, you’ll flesh out a climate-positive vision for your foundation and detail some of the initial steps for taking action.
 This action plan will allow you to synthesise learning from across the course.